Ordinance or Law Coverage Explained: Do You Need It?

 Real-World Scenarios Where Ordinance or Law Coverage Applies

-These aren't edge cases — they happen regularly, especially in areas prone to storms, fires, and aging housing stock.
+These aren't edge cases.
+They happen regularly, especially in areas prone to storms, fires, and aging housing stock.
+Understanding building code compliance coverage is critical for any homeowner with a permitted rebuild ahead of them.

 Scenario 1: House Fire With Code Upgrades Required

 A homeowner's 1965 kitchen catches fire.
 The damage is significant but contained.
-When the contractor pulls permits to begin repairs, the city inspector flags outdated knob-and-tube wiring throughout the kitchen — a code violation that must be resolved before the permit is approved.
+When the contractor pulls permits to begin repairs, the city inspector flags outdated knob-and-tube wiring throughout the kitchen, a code violation that must be resolved before the permit is approved.
 The standard policy pays for fire damage.
 The ordinance or law endorsement covers the rewiring costs.
+This is especially common in older homes built before 1990.

 Scenario 2: Storm Destroys More Than Half the Home